TwoRingSoft/Vrsnr/UNRELEASED.md

 - Taught `semver` to accept just `--try` and `--current-version` options to essentially calculate the next version and see what it will output.
+- Taught `semver` to only read the current version from specified file and print it to output with the `--read` option.